 In addition to our supported Identity Providers, you can also create and manage user credentials in Clever.
 With Clever Passwords, administrators define rules that generate a username and a default password for users.

-To setup Clever Passwords for your district, once in your dashboard navigate to Portal > Login Settings > "Add Login Method" and then choose the "Clever Passwords Authentication" option:
+To setup Clever Passwords for your district, once in your dashboard navigate to Portal > SSO Settings > "Add Login Method" and then choose the "Clever Passwords Authentication" option:

-Setting Usernames and Passwords for students, teachers, and school admin
+Setting Usernames and Passwords for students, teachers, and staff

 The usernames that students and teachers use with Clever are generated from information in your SIS sync.

 The options you can use to set usernames are: